KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 If each new optimizer paper compares against a single leaderboard, rather than the current situation where each new paper makes up its own unique baseline, then effective new methods will become readily identified by anyone.

-The reasons this hasn't happened already are that (a) such a reorganization requires a relatively high level of academic clout to pull off, but
+The reasons this hasn't happened already are that (a) such a reorganization requires a relatively high level of preexisting clout to pull off, but
-(b) does not generate much more clout (whereas clouty individuals are typically looking for ways to get a bunch more), and separately (c) faces significant friction in adoption because authors are incentivized to use their own ad-hoc unique baselines, in order to enable (intentional or unintentional) manipulation/exaggeration of results.
+(b) generates zero money and not much more clout if successful (whereas clouty individuals are typically looking for ways to get more), and separately (c) faces significant friction in adoption because authors are incentivized to use their own ad-hoc unique baselines, in order to enable (intentional or unintentional) manipulation/exaggeration of results.